PCSS-Quantum/QLauncher/README.md

 ## About Project

-Quantum Launcher is a high-level python library simplifying process of running quantum algorithms.
-Library aims to make it easier to run, test, benchmark and optimize your quantum algorithms, by providing bunch of tools, that can work in almost any configuration.
+Quantum Launcher is a high-level Python library that simplifies the process of running quantum algorithms.
+The library aims to make it easier to run, test, benchmark, and optimize quantum algorithms by providing tools that work across diverse configurations.

-Library contains preset of problems and algorithms making it easier to benchmark one of them, without repeating the work multiple times (such as construction of problem's QUBO or Hamiltonian).
+The library contains a rich collection of preset problems and algorithms, eliminating the need to repeatedly implement foundational components such as problem-specific QUBO formulations or Hamiltonians.
+This approach significantly reduces the overhead when benchmarking different quantum approaches.

-Quantum Launcher tries to split currently most common quantum algorithm pipeline, by splitting it into 3 parts: Problem, Algorithm and Backend, and provide some universal interface for running them.
+Quantum Launcher introduces an intuitive architectural framework by dividing the quantum computation pipeline into three distinct components: Problem, Algorithm, and Backend.
+This separation creates a universal interface that allows researchers and developers to focus on specific aspects of quantum computation while maintaining compatibility across the entire ecosystem.

 ![Quantum Launcher](.figures/QL.png)

 ## Supported features

-Additionally to ability of quickly changing tested problem, algorithm or backend Quantum Launcher comes with bunch of useful features such as:
+Additionally to ability of quickly changing tested problem, algorithm or backend Quantum Launcher comes with a bunch of useful features such as:

 - Random problem instances generator.
-- Automatic translation between problem formulations (e.g. QUBO -> Hamiltonian)
+- Automatic translation between problem formulations (e.g. QUBO -> Hamiltonian).
 - QASM-based translation to match different frameworks (such as running qiskit's algorithm on cirq's computer).
 - Asynchronous architecture to execute problems either standalone or in a grid.
-- Access to more advances workflows with qcg-pilotjob.
+- Access to more advanced workflows with qcg-pilotjob.
 - Interface for simple profiling of algorithms.
 - Creation of more complex workflows using WorkflowManager enabling splitting algorithms across multiple devices.